Jax Taylor Takes Aim At Scheana Marie’s Relationship: ‘The Ink Is Barely Dry’ On Her Divorce

 Jax Taylor wants Scheana Marie to slow things down with her boyfriend, Robert Parks-Valletta.

-Several months after the couple confirmed their romance with a red carpet outing in Los Angeles, the Vanderpump Rules star is speaking out against Scheana Marie in a new interview, claiming that she’s moving on from her split from Mike Shay was too quickly.
+Several months after the couple confirmed their romance with a red carpet outing in Los Angeles, the Vanderpump Rules star spoke out against Scheana Marie in a new interview, claiming that she’s moving on from her split from Mike Shay too quickly.

 “She’s fresh off of a divorce,” Jax Taylor told Life & Style magazine on September 7.
 “I mean, the ink is barely dry on her paperwork right now.”

-Scheana Marie announced she and Mike Shay were headed for a split in late November and just weeks later, she was spotted spending time with Robert Parks-Valletta and their friends in Beverly Hills.
-One month later, rumors began swirling in regard to Scheana Marie’s new relationship and in February 2017, their romance was confirmed.
+Scheana Marie announced she and Mike Shay were headed for a split in late November, and just weeks later, she was spotted spending time with Robert Parks-Valletta and their friends in Beverly Hills.
+One month later, rumors began swirling about Scheana Marie’s new relationship, and in February 2017, their romance was confirmed.

-While Scheana Marie hasn’t hesitated to showcase her relationship on social media since going public with Robert Parks-Valletta in February, Jax Taylor doesn’t think her behavior is appropriate and said she should enjoy being in her relationship and tone down “the flaunting of it all.”
-As he explained, Scheana Marie should be keeping some of her private life with her boyfriend to herself.
+While Scheana Marie hasn’t hesitated to showcase her relationship on social media since going public with Robert Parks-Valletta in February, Jax Taylor doesn’t think her behavior is appropriate.
+Taylor said she should enjoy being in her relationship and tone down “the flaunting of it all.”
+As he explained, Scheana Marie should keep some of her private life with her boyfriend to herself.

 As for how Jax Taylor’s girlfriend feels about Scheana Marie’s new relationship, Brittany Cartwright said that she and Taylor differ in their views when it comes to their co-star.